§ 6099A At-store recycling program.

 (a) For purposes of this subchapter, the following definitions shall apply:

-(2) "Plastic carryout bag” means a plastic carryout bag provided by a store to a customer at the point of sale made from plastic and not specifically designed and manufactured to be reusable.
+(3) “Plastic carryout bag” means a plastic carryout bag provided by a store to a customer at the point of sale made from plastic and not specifically designed and manufactured to be reusable.

 a.
 Has at least 7,000 square feet of retail sales space, or

 b.
 Has 3 or more stores or retail locations, each having at least 3,000 square feet of retail sales space, in the State.

 (b) The store which provides plastic bags for exemptions listed in paragraph (e)(3) of this section below shall establish an at-store recycling program pursuant to this section that permits a customer of the store to return clean and dry plastic bags and film to the store.

 (c) A retail establishment that does not meet the definition of a store, as defined herein, and that provides plastic carryout bags to customers at the point of sale may adopt a similar at-store recycling program, as specified in this section.

 (d) An at-store recycling program provided by a store shall include all of the following:

 (2) A plastic bag and film collection bin shall be placed at each store and shall be visible, easily accessible to the consumer, and clearly marked that the collection bin is available for the purpose of collecting and recycling plastic carryout bags.